-I’ve maintained for years that in-house collections, done properly is a very Pavlovian process.
-(I’m not sure Pavlovian is really a word, but it ought to be) What I mean is, if you follow up on unpaid invoices, on time and consistently, you will train your customers to pay faster.
+Getting paid on time takes work, but done properly and consistently it pays off.
+I’ve maintained for years that in-house collections, done correctly is a very Pavlovian process.
+What I mean is, if you follow up on unpaid invoices, consistently and courteously, you will train your customers to pay faster.

 Have you ever noticed how many accounts payable clerks are, if not rude, darn close to it?
-I used to believe that rude and non-English speaking AP clerks were a deliberate ploy on the part of business owners to put off accounts receivable clerks.
-Now I think they’re rude or at best short with us because they are working!
+I used to believe that rude and non-English speaking accounts payable clerks were a deliberate ploy on the part of business owners to put off accounts receivable clerks.
+I’m still suspicious but it’s equally as likely that they are just busy and overworked.

-Accounting, invoicing, posting payments etc. all left brain work, it takes concentration, and while you, as the accounts receivable person, know you’re just doing your job, they can get done faster, more efficiently and with fewer mistakes if we, in AR, don’t interrupt them.
+Accounting in general and accounts payable specifically takes concentration, and while you, as the accounts receivable person, know you’re just doing your job, they, in accounts payable, can finish faster, more efficiently and with fewer mistakes if we, in accounts receivable, don’t interrupt them.